pysnippet/django-forbid/docs/integration/settings/variables.md

 #### Forbidden Network

-- Key: `FORBIDDEN_VPN`
+- Key: `FORBIDDEN_NET`
 - Type: `str`
 - Default: `''`

-This URL is used when the user is using a virtual private network (VPN).
+This URL is used when the user is using a virtual private network (VPN) while VPN detection is enabled.
 If not specified, the user will see the default Django 403 page.
 The URL can be absolute or relative.

 #### Forbidden Device

-- Key: `FORBIDDEN_KIT`
+- Key: `FORBIDDEN_DEV`
 - Type: `str`
 - Default: `''`